“To be, or not to be?” –“Hamlet”

 Most English conjunctions are short, teeny-tiny words.
 Blink, and you’ll miss them.
 You might not even notice these tiny words in a sentence.

 But they’re everywhere.
-And they’re important.
+And they’re some of the most important English words.

 If you were to count the number of conjunctions used in just one scene, I bet you’d count at least five—probably more like 10 or 20!